-• There is no rank in the room when at the committee table.
-All participants are treated as peers, including students, both between constituencies and within constituencies.

-• Speakers will be heard one at a time and without interruption.
+- There is no rank in the room when at the committee table.
+All participants are treated as peers, including students, both between constituencies and within constituencies. - Speakers will be heard one at a time and without interruption.
 Participants will allow for moments of silence for thought and other viewpoints.
 In consideration of hearing all feedback, members should be mindful of how often and how long they speak.
-Equity in consensus building means including diverse perspectives at all levels of the organization.

-• Members will be engaged and contribute, and challenge ideas, not people.
-All meeting attendees will be respectful/civil in their comments, responses, and body language.

-• Members will listen to others, and seek to focus on the merits of what is being said, while making a good faith effort to understand the concerns of others.
-Committee members are encouraged to ask questions for clarification.

-• Each person reserves the right to disagree with any proposal and accepts responsibility for offering alternatives that accommodate individual interests and the interests of others.

-- All members should be mindful of the language used in discussions, including use of "I" statements instead of "they" attributions to relate anecdotal evidence or experiences. - All committee members will be aware of the purpose and responsibility of their committees.
-When issues arise in discussion that are not supported by the committee's charge, the chair(s) will identify the proper committee, or constituency group leadership for review, and forward the issue for consideration. - Once consensus is reached after deliberation, committee members will support the group's recommendation.
+Equity in consensus building means including diverse perspectives at all levels of the organization. - Members will be engaged and contribute.
+They will challenge ideas, not people.
+All meeting attendees will be respectful and civil in their comments, responses, and body language. - Members will listen to others and seek to focus on the merits of what is being said while making a good faith effort to understand the concerns of others.
+Committee members are encouraged to ask questions for clarification. - Each person reserves the right to disagree with any proposal and accepts responsibility for offering alternatives. - All members should be mindful of the language used in discussions, including use of "I" statements instead of "they" attributions to relate anecdotal evidence or experiences. - All committee members will be aware of the purpose and responsibility of their committees.
+When issues arise in discussion that are not supported by the committee's charge, the chair(s) will identify the proper committee or constituency group leadership for review and forward the issue for consideration. - After deliberation, committee members will support the group's recommendation.

-MEETING MANAGEMENT TOOLS
+COMMUNICATION AND MEETING MANAGEMENT

-Tools in this section address how the governance meeting should be organized, a simple process to apply consensus decision-making to meeting deliberations, the roles of chair(s) and participants, and strategies for effective record-keeping and communications.
+This section addresses governance meeting organization, the process of applying consensus decision-making to meeting deliberations, the roles of chairs and participants, and strategies for effective record-keeping and communications.
 Meetings are the primary mechanism for convening governance groups.
-Effective meetings require well-thought-out agendas, active participation, and a record of the meetings, topics and outcomes.
+The latest edition of Robert's Rules of Order shall guide decision-making procedures.
+Effective meetings require well-thought-out agendas, active participation, and a record of the meetings, topics, and outcomes.

-Best practices for agenda design include the following:
+Best practices include the following:

-- Careful agenda preparation in advance, using provided templates that are both easily found online and in print, and are Americans with Disabilities Act (ADA)-compliant for accessibility - Focus on prioritized issues based on committee charge and time of occurrence in the academic year - Balance between agenda items and meeting time available while maintaining a thoughtful balance between presentation and discussion - Discussion content should be framed by well-designed questions that invite focused participatory input better than simply framing content by topic - Reserve time at the end of meetings to collectively summarize action/information items, and what constituency representatives should take to their groups for discussion and what information the committee expects back from constituency members - Record key findings and commitments using accessible meeting notes templates
+- Careful and timely agenda preparation, using BoardDocs for all meeting materials with pertinent documents that are Americans with Disabilities Act (ADA)-compliant for accessibility additionally posted to the committee web page. - The development and regular assessment of annual committee goals. - Focus on prioritized issues based on committee charge and time of occurrence in the academic year. - Balance between agenda items and meeting time available while maintaining a thoughtful balance between presentation and discussion. - Discussion content framed by well-designed questions that invite focused participatory input rather than simply framing content by topic. - Reserved time at the end of meetings to collectively summarize action/information items and what constituency representatives should take to their groups for discussion as well as what information the committee expects back from constituency members. - Record key findings and commitments using accessible meeting notes. - Ensure participatory governance committees move recommendations forward to the College Planning Council and that the College Planning Council forwards recommendations to the college president for final consideration and decision-making. - Include an annual review and evaluation process.